kevgo/text-runner/textrun-javascript/README.md

 ### Sharing JavaScript variables

-Let's say your documentation contains two blocks of JavaScript that share a
+Let's say your documentation contains two regions of JavaScript that share a
 variable:

 <a textrun="javascript/run">